 Addiction treatment is more successful when there is a long-term plan in place to prevent relapse.
 The SMART Recovery® method offers the tools necessary to accomplish continued sobriety.

 The first-time recovery from addictive behaviors is difficult enough; having to recover multiple times because of relapse is even more challenging.
-In an ideal world, those in recovery could use their occasional relapse as a means of recognizing triggers and self-defeating more effectively.
+In an ideal world, those in recovery could use their occasional relapse as a means of recognizing triggers and self-defeating actions more effectively.

 Repeated relapse is avoidable when individuals feel empowered and are equipped with the tools necessary for self-directed change.
 The SMART Recovery® method is a four-point program employing a variety of tools.
 Through SMART Recovery®, a participant can achieve sobriety without constant fear of relapse.